romana1234/ada-template-website/Intro.md

 ...most movies have a runtime of 100 minutes?
 Movie runtime has a mean of 94 and a median of 93 minutes, and 75% of movies have a runtime below 106 minutes.
 It is interesting to see that there are two peaks of runtime around 15 and 95 minutes.

 For better visualisation, 45 films were discarded to do the runtime histogram (those with runtime > 500 minutes).
-These outliers made the histogram difficult to read even in log-log scale.
+These outliers made the histogram difficult to read even on a log-log scale.
 They correspond to 0.07% of the movies in the dataset.

-The movie boxoffice histogram has a x-axis on log scale, given the wide range of values of boxoffice revenue, with a maximum at 2.78 billion dollars for "Avatar".
+The movie boxoffice histogram has an x-axis on the log scale, given the wide range of values of boxoffice revenue, with a maximum of 2.78 billion dollars for "Avatar".
 Most revenues are concentrated around 5 million dollars.

-For the movie release dates, this is clearly heavy-tail distributed, with an explosion of movies made since the 1980's.
+For the movie release dates, this is clearly heavy-tail distributed, with an explosion of movies made since the 1980s.

-## What are typical stereotypes regarding male and female characters in movies ?
+## What are typical stereotypes regarding male and female characters in movies?

-In their studies of "Learning Latent Personas of Film Characters" (Bamman et al., 2013) used a test set of 501 individual characters that are assigned to 72 character types.
+In their studies of "Learning Latent Personas of Film Characters", (Bamman et al., 2013) used a test set of 501 individual characters that are assigned to 72 character types.
 These character types are user-submitted examples of common tropes found, among other media, in television, film, and fiction, coming from the website TV Tropes (http://tvtropes.org). \
 The following table shows the 10 most common TV tropes and the number of movies in which those tropes appear.

 | tv trope                        | # of movies|